OSU Astronomers Now Have Proof of How the Milky Way Formed

 Vincenzo compared the stars’ erratic movements to a dance.
 He said the stars from the Gaia-Enceladus galaxy move differently than those within the Milky Way.
 Vincenzo described other differences between the stars in each galaxy.
 The stars from the former galaxy had different chemical compositions than those born within the Milky Way.

 For the study, the team utilized various methods and data sources within astronomy.
 To identify the most precise ages of the stars, they used asteroseismology – the study of stellar oscillations.
-According to Mathieu Vrard, a postdoctoral research associate in Ohio State’s Department of Astronomy, these are sound waves that ripple through the internal structure of stars.
+According to Mathieu Vrard, a postdoctoral research associate in Ohio State’s Department of Astronomy, these sound waves ripple through stars’ internal structure.

 “That allows us to get very precise ages for the stars, which are important in determining the chronology of when events happened in the early Milky Way,” Vrard said.